rikdewit/nosedive/README.md

 # Nosedive

-This is a website where you can rate each other using a star system.
+This is a website where you can rate eachother using a star system.
 The idea came from an episode fo Black Mirror called "Nosedive".